Fall to Winter Wreath: How to Make a Cute Reversible Scarecrow Snowman

-Measure your wood to determine the height of your wreath.
-I cut 4 lathing strips in half using a utility knife.
+Begin by measuring your wood to determine the height of your wreath.
+If you're using lathing strips, cut 4 strips in half using a utility knife.

-Cut a piece of wood for his hat brim (at an angle) and another piece to the width of the 8 pieces.
+Cut a piece of wood for the scarecrow's hat brim and another piece to match the width of the base.

-Using a staple gun and 1/2" staples, staple the hat brim and bottom cross piece to your 8 pieces of lathing strips.
+Use a staple gun and 1/2" staples to secure the hat brim (placed at an angle) and bottom cross piece to the wood base.

 Flip the piece over and add another hat brim (diagonal piece) to this side.

-On the side without the wood at the bottom, paint a scarecrow.
+On the side without wood at the bottom, paint a scarecrow.
+Coat the hat brown with a water and paint mixture for a rustic look.

-Add eyes.
-A great way to make perfect eyes is by using the cap of your paint container.
+Add oval eyes (using a paint container cap).
 To make oval eyes, trace the cap's top edge, move the cap down about 1/2", then trace the other edge of the cap.
 Connect the two half circles with a line.

 Allow the paint to dry.

-Paint his hat black and his face white.
+Paint his hat black, and his face white, then allow it to dry.

-Add round eyes by tracing the bottom of your paint bottle, a carrot nose, and a mouth with pink cheeks.
+Next, add round eyes (tracing the paint bottle), a carrot nose, and a mouth with pink cheeks.
+Don't forget to include twinkle highlights in the eyes and on the cheeks.

-Hot glue your choice of decorationt to the hat brim.
+Hot glue your choice of decorations to the scarecrow's hat brim on both sides.

-To hide the wood at the bottom, make a scarf by hot gluing a piece of material or a real scarf over the piece of wood.
+To conceal the wood at the bottom of the snowman, create a scarf by hot gluing a piece of material or a real scarf over it.

 Staple one piece of paddle/thin wire to each corner.